Online Leasing: 5 Common Myths & Misconceptions

 Online leases also make life smoother for your tenants, which they will surely appreciate.

 Online leases also make life smoother for your tenants, which they will surely appreciate.
 They won’t have to agree on a time and place to meet and sign together, which helps you fill vacancies faster.
-And, tenants won’t need to reach out to you for basic questions since they can reference their lease online at any time.
+Plus, tenants won’t need to reach out to you for basic questions since they can reference their lease online at any time.

 Myth #4: Online leasing is only for the tech-savvy.

 Don’t worry – you don’t need to be a technology expert to take your leases online.
-After all, the entire process is designed to simplify life for you and your tenants.
+After all, the entire leasing process is designed to simplify life for you and your tenants.
 Over the years, competition in online document signing software has pushed signature products to become more and more intuitive.
 In a nutshell, all landlords need to do is upload the lease that they already use and indicate where on that document tenants need to sign.
 Most providers enable you to do this by dragging and dropping specific fields (like the date or signature) where they are appropriate, so tenants know clearly what they must provide throughout the lease.

 Whether you are tech-savvy or not, you can bet that an increasing number of your tenants are.
 The rental market has witnessed an influx of mobile-minded millennial tenants, so you want to be able to provide them the convenience of signing leases directly from their phones or tablets.
 Additionally, having access to leases from anywhere is a huge bonus.
 Mobile notifications and on-the-go access means leases don’t get stuck languishing behind your busy schedule.
 As soon as you or your tenants are ready to sign, the lease is ready for you.